aksommerville/fullmoon/README.md

 - - [ ] desert
 - - [ ] castle
 - - - [x] open outer door
+- - - [ ] the two tablesaw right next to each other -- no way is this possible on a thumby, nerf it
 - - - [ ] populate upper floors
 - - [ ] win-game ui
 - [ ] Before releasing for Thumby, validate FMN_PASSWORD_SEQUENCE hard.
 Is it possible to violate sequence?